Emerging Fuels Pipelines

 How Permanent Storage Works

 • Potential CO2 storage sites are carefully selected only after undergoing rigorous analysis to ensure they are geologically suitable.
 This analysis helps mitigate the risk of the CO2 migrating to other formations or to the atmosphere.
-The CO2 is also stored thousands of feet underground, well below any sources of drinking water, or under the sea floor.
+The CO2 is stored thousands of feet underground, well below any sources of drinking water, or under the sea floor.

 • Naturally occurring underground deposits of CO2, like in nearby Mississippi, have stayed locked deep underground for millions of years.